 ABOUT THE AUTHOR:

-Bill Simpson is the bestselling author of How to Ask God, Take 10 to Menó, What Men Crave.
+Bill Simpson is the bestselling author of How to Ask God, Take 10 to Menó, What Men Crave and his latest book Kingdom Come Leadership.
 A business professional and a veteran pastor, halving his career between the marketplace and vocational ministry.
 He’s run his own company, worked for two Fortune 500 firms, pastored two churches, directed an international ministry team in Senegal, West Africa, launched a nonprofit, authored three previous books, and hosted a podcast.
 He holds a BS in engineering and an MA in theology.
 Bill and Tammy have been married since 1981 and live in Wilmington, NC.
 Bill's book are bestselling.